dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning.md

 ## Federated Learning Case Study Gboard

 We will look into one case study of improving suggestions on Gboard done at Google.
 Authors of the [paper](https://arxiv.org/pdf/1812.02903.pdf) used federated learning(FL) for search query suggestions on Gboard.
+The goal is to improve query click-through-rate (CTR) by taking suggestions from the baseline model and removing low quality suggestions through the triggering model.

 add-image

-Thw use case case is to train a model that predicts whether query suggestions are useful, in order to filter out less relevant queries.
+The use case is to train a model that predicts whether query suggestions are useful, in order to filter out less relevant queries.
 The training data collected for this model by observing user interactions with the app: when surfacing a query suggestion to a user, a tuple(features; label) is stored in an on-device training cache, a SQLite based database.
 Here, features is collection of query and context related information and label is user action of {clicked, ignored}.
 This data is then used for on-device training and evaluation by servers.
 The model is trained typically at night time when phone is charging, idle and connected to WiFi network.

 The baseline model is traditional server-based machine learning that generates query suggestion candidates by matching the user’s input to an on-device subset ofthe Google Knowledge Graph (KG).
 It then scores these suggestions using a [Long Short-Term Memory](https://dudeperf3ct.github.io/lstm/gru/nlp/2019/01/28/Force-of-LSTM-and-GRU/#lstm-network) network trained on an offline corpus ofchat data to detect potential query candidates.
 This LSTM is trained to predict the KG category of a word in a sentence and returns higher scores when the KG category of the query candidate matches the expected category.
 The highest scoring candidate from the baseline model isselected and displayed as a query suggestion (an impression).
 The user then either clicks on or ignores the suggestion and users interaction is stored in on-device training cache to be used by FL for training.